boredazfcuk/docker-icloudpd/README.md

 **recent_only**: If this is set to True, it will only download the files that do not already exist in the download destination directory.
 Set it to **False** to disable.
 If this variable is not set, it will default to **True**

+**until_found**: Set this variable to an integer number to only the most recently added photos, until x number of previously downloaded consecutive photos are found.
+If this variable is not set, it will default to downloading all photos.

 ## OPTIONAL ENVIRONMENT VARIABLES

 **interactive_only**: Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
 Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.